-My name is Billy Kemp, and I’m a musician.
-I’ve been playing guitar for forty-five years and also play the banjo, bass, harmonica, piano and anything you can get a sound out of.
-I live in Nashville, Tennessee where I have hung my hat infrequently, since I spend so much of my time on the road.
-I average five or six tours annually, which take me all over the United States, Canada and the British Isles.
+My name is Billy Kemp, and I’m a music and song maker.
+I’ve been playing guitar for forty-five years and also play the banjo, bass, harmonica, piano and anything I can get a sound out of.
+I live in Liberty, Tennessee with a banjo gal named Sue and our cat, Minnie and dog, Maya.
+Before the Covid-19 pandemic, I spent much of my time on the road, averaging five or six tours annually, which took me all over the United States, Canada and the British Isles.
 I like hearing the ways people talk, especially their different accents.
 And then there are all of the stories.

-Playing music is on the schedule everyday unless I’m driving on the highways, riding on the rails, or flying in the air and even then, I’m making things on my tablet.
-I also religiously follow an instruction that was given to me by the great jazz and flamenco guitarist Charlie Byrd.
-He told me: "Practice your scales everyday.
-I still do."
+Playing music is on the schedule everyday.
+I religiously follow an instruction that was given to me by the great jazz and flamenco guitarist Charlie Byrd.
+He told me: “Practice your scales everyday.
+I still do.”
+And I still do as well.

 Making things out of music is what I like to do – I’m fascinated by the life-cycle of songs; which are first written, then recorded, and finally shared with an audience, at which point a whole new journey begins…